ccocz/yapl/README.md

-# YAPL - yet another programming language
+# YAPL - Yapl Ain't Programming Language

 ## How to run
 After